hbctraining/Training-modules/RShiny/lessons/01_syntax_and_structure.md

 The app that returns should look like the one below:

-<iframe src="https://hcbc.connect.hms.harvard.edu/input_text_demo/?showcase=0" width="100%" height="200px" data-external="1"> </iframe>
+<iframe src="https://hcbc.connect.hms.harvard.edu/input_text_demo/?showcase=0" width="300px" height="200px" data-external="1"> </iframe>

-You can see that while your app is running it will look something similar to:
+You can see that while your app is running the console will look something similar to:

 ```
 Listening on http://127.0.0.1:4108
 ```

-When you are running an app your console will be unavailable.
+When you are running an app, your console will be unavailable.
 In order **to get your console back** you need to either **close the app or press the red stop sign** in the top right of the console.
 If you relaunch the app (by re-running the `shinyApp` function), you can view the app in a web browser by:

 1. Clicking "Open in Browser" at the top of the the app window
 2. Copy and paste the URL in your console after "Listening on" into the URL of your preferred browser